tomterlouw/lca_transience/README.md

 This notebook is used to calculate environmental impacts for the generated scenarios, including impact categories such as climate change, resource use, and water consumption.
 Users can specify different years and scenarios to assess decarbonization strategies or material intensity over time.

 📝 *Additional documentation is provided in each notebook to guide users through the setup and analysis steps.*

+The coupling between the output variables of MIC3 modules and life cycle inventories of the ecoinvent and premise databases are performed in configuration files provided in the map `configuration_file` for each linked MIC3 module individually.
+Initialization of data packages in the JSON files `datapackage_....json`.

 > Currently, scenario data from MIC3 modules, to modify background LCA databases, is not provided open-source (yet), but will be provided in the next releases of the environmental module.